cfouassier/RabbitMQ.Client.AutorecoveringConnection/README.md

 # RabbitMQ.Client.AutorecoveringConnection
-Example how to get new replyQueueName after network recovery
+Example how to get new the replyQueueName after network recovery

 There is no sample how to use AutorecoveringConnection in RabbitMq documentation (c#).
-Here is mine if it can help.
+Here is mine, if it can help.

 1. Create a connection with *AutomaticRecoveryEnabled*